darneltaphil/demoridge-doc/docs/system-requirements/environment-setup.md

 #### Steps

 1. Create a database : You can any name for your database.
-   But we suggest `govtportal` as it this name will be used throughout the documentation.
+   But we suggest `govtportal` as this database name will be used throughout the documentation.

    :::info About the database
    Keep username **root** and a password **""**.